Do you remember when you were little and you had all these plans and dreams for your life?

 I had all kinds of plans.
 I just knew how my life was going to go.
 But let me assure you God had completely different plans!

-Now this is about the time that I began to ask “Why?”
+It is at this time that I began to ask “Why?”
 “Did I make a mistake?”
 “Did I not hear you right?”
 “Is this really Your will for my life?”

 1 Thessalonians 5:18 says “Be thankful in all circumstances, for this is God’s will for you who belong to Christ Jesus.”